irosle/AR-android/README.md

 TO-DO

-onResume still not propally implemented. orintation change still needs improvment still need to implement a range of getters and setters views change shape at right side of screen, parent view needs to ignore it's parent size to fix this.
+onResume still not propally implemented when devise sleeps. orintation change still needs improvment still need to implement a range of getters and setters views change shape at right side of screen, parent view needs to ignore it's parent size to fix this.